 Drawing 2 provides an overview of the source and potential sensitive receptors located within 1 km of the Site.
-Sensitive receptors comprise of human health risks (e.g. schools or hospitals), or risks to controlled waters (e.g. rivers or lakes or groundwater).
+Sensitive receptors comprise of human health risks (e.g. schools or hospitals), or risks to controlled waters (e.g. rivers or lakes).
+Groundwater receptors (unless a potable borehole abstraction point is identified) are not shown on Drawing 2.